Kingston in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Erected 1927 by New York State.

 Location.
 41° 56.123′ N, 74° 1.12′ W. Marker is in Kingston, New York, in Ulster County.
-Marker is at the intersection of Clinton Avenue and N Front Street, on the right when traveling north on Clinton Avenue.
+It is at the intersection of Clinton Avenue and N Front Street, on the right when traveling north on Clinton Avenue.
 Marker is located across the street from the Senate House.
 Touch for map.
 Marker is in this post office area: Kingston NY 12401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Senate House (within shouting distance of this marker); The Evolution of the Senate House (within shouting distance of this marker); A Community Attic (within shouting distance of this marker); Senate House Museum (within shouting distance of this marker); a different marker also named Senate House (about 300 feet away, measured in a direct line); A Radical Idea: Government by the People (about 300 feet away); The Loughran House (about 400 feet away); The Stockade Historic District (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Senate House (within shouting distance of this marker); Three Centuries of Senate House (within shouting distance of this marker); Welcome (within shouting distance of this marker); Senate House Museum (within shouting distance of this marker); The Esopus (about 300 feet away, measured in a direct line); a different marker also named Senate House (about 300 feet away); A Radical Idea (about 300 feet away); The Loughran House (about 400 feet away).
 Touch for a list and map of all markers in Kingston.

 More about this marker.
 The top of the marker contains a layout of the stockade.

-Photographed By Bill Coughlin, July 12, 2012
+Photographed by Bill Coughlin, July 12, 2012

 4. Marker in Kingston